haakond/terraform-aws-lambda-function-url/README.md

 ## License

 MIT licensed.
 See [LICENSE](LICENSE).
-Feel free to fork and use what want.
+Feel free to fork and make use of what you want.